zenml-io/zenml/docs/book/user-guide/starter-guide/manage-artifacts.md

 artifact.save_binary("path/to/save.zip")
 ```

-Take note that the path must have the `.zip` extension, as the artifact data will be saved as a zip file.
+Take note that the path must have the `.zip` extension, as the artifact data
+will be saved as a zip file.
+Make sure to handle any exceptions that may arise
+from this operation.

 ## Managing artifacts **not** produced by ZenML pipelines